Repair responsibilities and advice

 Home Contents Insurance

-• Why You Need It: Home contents insurance helps protect your personal belongings from damage or theft.
+• Why you need it: Home contents insurance helps protect your personal belongings from damage or theft.
 It's especially important in case of unforeseen events like floods or fires.

 Water leak and blockages